On Information Self-Locking in Reinforcement Learning for Active Reasoning of LLM agents: Understanding Self-Locking

+where $\preceq$ denotes elementwise inequality and $\alpha,\beta_I,\beta_C>0$ are problem-dependent constants.
+Moreover, for agents initialized inside $\mathcal R_{\delta,\varepsilon}$, the agent cannot leave the locking regime for a non-trivial number of policy-update steps, with the explicit escape-time lower bound given in Appendix~\ref{sec:self_locking_main}. \end{theorem}

-where $m:=\max\{\alpha,\ \beta_I+\beta_C\}$. \end{theorem} The formal version of Thm.~\ref{thm:sel_lock_informal} along with the proof are given in Appendix~\ref{sec:self_locking_main}.
-Intuitively, Thm.~\ref{thm:sel_lock_informal} shows that, when under \sel regime, the learning signals from outcome reward are weakened by the limited AS and BT capabilities, scaling linearly with the current levels of $\mathcal{I}_\mathrm{th}$ and $C_\mathrm{BT}$.
-Consequently, when the model is initialized within \sel regime, then it requires significant policy update steps to escape the \sel regime. {In practice, this indicates that once training enters the \sel regime, it is unlikely to recover without explicit interventions that enhance exploration.}
+The formal version of Thm.~\ref{thm:sel_lock_informal} along with the proof are given in Appendix~\ref{sec:self_locking_main}.
+Intuitively, Thm.~\ref{thm:sel_lock_informal} shows that, when under the \sel regime, the learning signals from outcome reward are weakened by the limited AS and BT capabilities, scaling linearly with the current levels of $I_{\mathrm{AS}}$ and $C_{\mathrm{BT}}$.
+Consequently, when the model is initialized within the \sel regime, it requires significant policy update steps to escape the \sel regime.
+In practice, this indicates that once training enters the \sel regime, it is unlikely to recover without explicit interventions that restore informative local credit signals for AS and BT.